jouleffect/jouleffect.github.io/about.md

 ## Education:

-- March 2023 : Master in Computer Science - University of Palermo
+- March 2023 : Master degree in Computer Science - University of Palermo
 - Dec 2008 : Bachelor degree in Mathematics - University of Palermo

 * * *